Should I Use VPN for Cryptocurrency Transactions?

 - VPN encrypts the data you send through the network, making it harder to intercept.

 - VPN adds another layer of security against malware, viruses, and phishing attacks.

 - It hides your IP address to prevent IP tracking by hackers, government officials, and forensic analysis firms, so you can buy and sell crypto completely anonymously (if you avoid KYC/AML exchanges).

-- A privacy-oriented VPN doesn’t store your logs and has a kill-switch, which helps to maintain your anonymity. [*]Don’t fall for a free VPNs for your crypto activities, as these service providers tend to fund themselves by selling your private data.
+- A privacy-oriented VPN doesn’t store your logs and has a kill-switch, which helps to maintain your anonymity. [*]Don’t fall for free VPNs for your crypto activities, as these service providers tend to fund themselves by selling your private data.
 If you are serious about your privacy and security, go for a paid VPN, as they are more reliable and secure.

 Which VPN should I use for cryptocurrency transactions?

 There is a sea of VPN providers out there, so it takes days of research to find the right one.
 Even so, not every service provider is reliable, especially when it comes to privacy and anonymity.

 If that’s your concern, you should look for a VPN with a strict no logs policy and a kill-switch function.
 No logs mean the service provider doesn’t collect your browsing data, so activity remains completely private.
 Otherwise, your browsing activities are logged and can be turned over to governments with surveillance programs or sold to advertisers.

 The kill-switch feature terminates your internet connection without exposing your IP address when there are connection issues between you and the VPN service.
 In other words, it prevents websites from accessing your real IP address in case of a VPN connection failure.
 That’s why it is vital for your privacy, too.